jurgenwerk/jspdf-rails/README.md

     //= require 'jspdf'

-Be sure to include JQuery or Zepto before requiring jsPDF.
+Be sure to include jQuery before requiring jsPDF.